|Bela Gutmann with European Cups|

 LW: Antonio Simoes (Portugal/Benfica)

-Part of Benfica's famous squad of the 1960's.
+Antonio Simoes was a part of Benfica's famous squad of the 1960's.
+He started to make an impact as a teenager.
 He was the youngest player ever to win an European Cup in 1962.
-He would win 10 league title with Benfica before moving to play in North America.
-He went to the WC Finals in 1966, where he scored against Brazil in that famous match.
+He would win 10 league title with Benfica before moving to play in NASL.
+He played 46 times for Portugal.
+He went to the World Cup Finals in 1966, where he scored against Brazil in that famous match.

 CF: Jose Augusto Torres (Portugal)